No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 The RSU under-withholding trap

 When your RSUs vest, the IRS treats the fair market value of the vested shares as ordinary W-2 income on the vest date (IRC § 83(a)).
 Your employer must withhold federal income tax — but they use the supplemental wage rate: a flat 22% (for cumulative supplemental wages up to $1M in a calendar year; 37% above that, per Treas.
 Reg. § 31.3402(g)-1).
+It is the same flat-rate rule that applies to cash bonuses, and it is unchanged between 2025 and 2026.

 If your marginal federal bracket is 24%, 32%, or 35% (common for tech and finance employees with RSUs), the 22% supplemental withholding leaves a 2–15 percentage-point shortfall.
 That shortfall doesn't show up until you file your tax return — and on a $200,000 RSU year, it's easily $20,000–$30,000 owed at filing time.
 This calculator quantifies that gap so you can set aside the right amount now.